DomSamangy/R_Tutorials/README.md

 # R_Tutorials

-To complement my first public R tutorial video, this repository contains the code used to produce in the video that can be seen here: .
+To complement my R tutorials on YouTube, this repository contains the R markdown files that contain the scripts I used to produce the visualziations in the videos.
+Those can be found here: https://www.youtube.com/c/McKayJohns/videos.

+The tutorials included are:

+- NBA and NCAA basketball shot charts utilizing the NBA API and ncaahoopR package.
-Utlizing the popular nbastatR and ncaahoopR packages, the tutorial shows how to create a court, scrape player shot data, and finally plot and customize an aesthetcially pleasing shot chart.
+    - The tutorial shows how to create a court, scrape player shot data, and finally plot and customize an aesthetcially pleasing shot chart.
 The finished products can be seen above in png form!

+- Using rvest to scrape baksetball-reference.com and fbref.com and then visualizing relationships using scatter plots.
+    -